urbien/opinions/README.md

 A number of other countries followed.
 Usually VPN can effectively overcome this problem, but in China, VPN apps were ordered to be removed from the app stores, and the VPN servers are actively monitored, blocked or drastically slowed down by ISPs.
+1. **And finally the government**.
+Without a prosecution the Government can just sanction apps, like happened to Chinese apps in 2020 in India and in the US (of course Chinese have essentially banned all popular US apps long time ago).

 ## Attack angles
 Although not choke points, the attacks can be executed in different ways.